 Now for the finale!
 This is what you have been waiting for… The final step: carving and serving.

 To carve your ham, it should be sideways on a wire stand.
+You can also use a carving fork, large knife and a cutting board.
 Then cut into thin slices.
 If there is a bone with the ham, an easy way is to cut the ham into sections around the bone to loosen the meat and then cut each section into thin slices.
 Serve your ham and enjoy.
 Additionally, make sure you keep the bone because they are great for soups!